ahmedfawzy21/devops-toolkit/README.md

 #### Slack Integration

-Get real-time alerts when cost-saving opportunities are detected:
+Get real-time alerts when cost-saving opportunities are detected or certificates are expiring.

+**Setup Slack Webhook:**
+1. Go to your Slack workspace
+2. Navigate to: Apps → Incoming Webhooks
+3. Click "Add to Slack"
+4. Choose a channel and click "Add Incoming Webhooks Integration"
+5. Copy the webhook URL (format: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXX`)
+6. Use the URL with `--slack-webhook` flag

+**AWS Audit Alerts:**

 ```bash
 # Send alert for any savings amount (threshold = 0)